AET is Here!

-The Richmond Metropolitan Transportation Authority is transitioning to all-electronic tolling (AET) to enhance efficiency, safety, and convenience for drivers.
+The Richmond Metropolitan Transportation Authority transitioned to all-electronic tolling (AET) on Saturday, February 28 to enhance efficiency, safety, and convenience for drivers.

 What is All-Electronic Tolling?